NeogitOrg/neogit/README.md

   -- Show relative date by default.
 When set, use `strftime` to display dates commit_date_format = nil, log_date_format = nil,
   -- When set, used to format the diff.
 Requires *baleia* to colorize text with ANSI escape sequences.
-An example for *Delta* is `{ 'delta', '--width', '117' }`.
-For *Delta*, hyperlinks must be disabled in its *Git* config section, for text to be colorized properly.
+An example for `Delta` is `{ 'delta', '--width', '117' }`.
+For `Delta`, hyperlinks must be disabled in its git config section, for text to be colorized properly.
 It's recommended to set `disable_context_highlighting = true`, otherwise when the cursor is in the hunk, we lose background highlighting log_pager = nil,
   -- Show message with spinning animation when a git command is running. process_spinner = false,